Noel Annan, Baron Annan: Early life and education

 Annan was born in Gloucester Terrace, London, and was educated at St. Winnifred's School, Seaford in East Sussex, and Stowe School.
 At Stowe, he was head of Temple House, and editor of the school newspaper The Stoic.
-He went up to King's College, Cambridge, in 1935, where he read History, then continued for a fourth year to read Law.
+He went up to King's College, Cambridge, in 1935, where he read history, then continued for a fourth year to read law.
 While at King's, he was recruited into the Cambridge Apostles, a secret debating society whose members included Guy Burgess and Michael Straight, who later became spies for the Soviet Union (see Cambridge Five).

 Military career

-In October 1940, he entered officer cadet training, and in January 1941 was commissioned in the Intelligence Corps and posted to MI14, a department of the War Office, where "Annan was given an important job in operational intelligence studying the movement by rail of German forces."
+In October 1940, he entered officer cadet training, and in January 1941 was commissioned in the Intelligence Corps and posted to MI14, a department of the War Office, where "Annan was given an important job in operational intelligence studying the movement by rail of German forces".
 In 1942, he was posted to the Joint Intelligence Staff in the War Cabinet Office, which was located with Winston Churchill in his bunker.
 In 1944, he was transferred to Paris to become the French liaison officer with British military intelligence, later becoming a senior officer in the political division of the British Control Commission in Germany.
 Annan was appointed an Officer of the Order of the British Empire (OBE) in 1946.

 Academic career

 Annan returned to King's in 1946, where he had been elected to a fellowship in absentia in 1944 at the unusually young age of 28.
-He joined the economics faculty and lectured in politics.
+He joined the economics faculty and lectured in politics and the history of ideas.

 In June 1950, he married the author and critic Gabriele Ullstein, and they had two daughters – Lucy (born 1952) and Juliet (born 1955).

 He was elected Provost of King's in 1956.
 In 1966, he took up the post of Provost of University College London, then from 1978 until 1981, was Vice-Chancellor of the University of London – the first person to take on the role full-time.
 He was created a life peer on 16 July 1965 as Baron Annan, of the Royal Burgh of Annan in the County of Dumfries.

 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1974.
 Essex University awarded him an honorary doctorate in 1967.
 He was also a Fellow of the Royal Historical Society.